-In accordance with N.C.G.S. §116-40.11, and subject to the requirements set forth in Chapter 6, Section III.2 of the Code, the Respondent may be represented, at his/her own expense, by a Representative during the Conduct Procedures, except when the violation:
+In accordance with N.C.G.S. §116-40.11, and subject to the requirements set forth in Chapter 6, Section III.2 of the Code, the Respondent may be represented, at their own expense, by a Representative during the Conduct Procedures, except when the violation:

-- a. will be addressed by a Student Honor Court (Student Hearing Panel), or - b. is an allegation of academic dishonesty, as governed by University Policy 407, The Code of Student Academic Integrity.
+- a. will be addressed by a Student Honor Court (Student Hearing Panel), or - b. is an allegation of academic dishonesty, as governed by University Policy 407, Code of Student Academic Integrity.

-If applicable, a Complainant may be represented, at his/her own expense, by a Representative.
-The Complainant and his/her selected Representative are subject to the same requirements in Chapter 6, Section III.2 of the Code as the Respondent and his/her Representative.
+If applicable, a Complainant may be represented, at their own expense, by a Representative.
+The Complainant and their selected Representative are subject to the same requirements in Chapter 6, Section III.2 of the Code as the Respondent and their Representative.